konradha/konradha.github.io/content/posts/part2-computing-matrix-functions.md

        es.eigenvectors().transpose());
 ```

-where we (differing from our derivation before) apply
+where we apply
 $$Q \left(t \exp(S\_m) \right) Q^{T} $$

-and then scale it back using our normalization factor $\beta$ computed during the Lanczos iteration above.
+and then scale it back using our normalization factor $\beta$ computed during the Lanczos iteration before.
 The exponential function application happens element-wise for the diagonal matrix $S$.

 It's important to note that this function definition is not perf-ready: we allocate lots of memory for every